simon-bourne/rust-bandit-lang/doc/Language.md

 ## Effects

 TODO: We should require the effect data when calling an effect.
 If there's no data, we can just construct empty data when needed.
 This allows us to disambiguate between multiple effects if needed.

+TODO: I think all we need is effect support in the type system, and a `continuation` function.

 Effectful blocks are compiled to [delimited continuations].
 Each continuation is delimited by an action that takes some parameters and yields a value.